geomagpy/magpy/README.md

         $ sudo pip3 install geomagpy    #Will install MagPy and all dependencies
         $ sudo pip3 install wxpython    #Will install WX graphics system for XMagPy

+if wxpython install via pip3 fails you can try

+        $ sudo apt-get install python3-wxgtk4.0

 You can now run XMagPy  by using the following command

         $ xmagpy